-Dr. Tatiana (Tania) Oberyszyn is vice dean for Faculty Affairs, director of the Center for Faculty Advancement, Mentoring and Engagement (FAME), vice chair of Academic Affairs, a professor of pathology and the Jack.
-C. Geer, MD, Endowed Chair of Pathology in The Ohio State University College of Medicine.
+Dr. Tatiana (Tania) Oberyszyn is vice dean for Faculty Affairs, vice chair of Academic Affairs and a professor of pathology at The Ohio State University College of Medicine.

 Dr. Oberyszyn plays a vital role fostering the success of the Ohio State College of Medicine’s faculty throughout their careers at Ohio State, enriching the academic culture for all faculty in the college.
 She leads the Office of Faculty Affairs, overseeing faculty appointment, evaluation and development, and reviewing processes for granting promotions and tenure.
 Through her multiple leadership roles in the college, she supports and ensures our alignment with our institution’s core values, including diversity initiatives, in which she partners with the college’s associate dean for Diversity and Inclusion.